How to quickly clean the bathroom. Get the bathroom clean in 15-20 minutes each week. Great bathroom cleaning tips and routine for busy moms.

-The first rule for quick cleaning is consistency.
+The first rule for a quick cleaning is consistency.
 Take the bathroom.
 You can spend 15-20 minutes a week or 30-40 every two weeks.
 If you want it fast, it is easiest to attain that by not letting it get really dirty.

 Pick up the bathroom.
 Put everything in its proper place.
 Get the clothes put away, the brushes put away, etc.

-Clean the counter top.
+Cleaning tip.
 I like to move from the top down when cleaning.
-That way if something gets wiped onto the floor, you still get a chance to clean it.
-Move things on your counter so you can clean under them.
-Clean.
-Then put everything back.
+That way if something gets wiped onto the floor, you still get a chance to clean it and you aren’t getting your clean floor dirty.

 Clean the outside of the toilet.
 This is everything but the inside of the bowl.

 Sweep the floor.
-You might also want to wet a sponge and run it round the edges of your floor.
+You might also want to wet a sponge and run it around the edges of your floor.
 This will pick up loose hair and dust.
 Those things tend to get pushed to the edges of a floor.

-Adding the Floor and Shower
+Adding the Shower